getditto/rxjs-ditto/examples/angular-example/README.md

 ## Special Instructions for Installing Ditto in an Angular Application.

+_You don't have to do this in this example app, it's already setup.
+These are general instructions for angular apps_

 `@dittolive/ditto` was built with WebAssembly and requires the `ditto.wasm` file to be loaded into the browser.
 If you created your project with the angular CLI, you'll need a couple of modifications to your file:

 1. Install the ditto package using `npm install @dittolive/ditto` or `yarn add @dittolive/ditto`